 Consult a counselor to help you deal with the root causes of your manchild behavior and mature as a person.
-Simply click here to find one now.
+Simply click here to connect with one via BetterHelp.com.

 If you’re reading this article, chances are someone has called you a “manchild” fairly recently, and you’d like to be free of that label.

 Maybe several people have thrown that word at you, and you want to do something about it.

 This is an excellent step toward greater maturity.

 Of course, in order to stop certain behavioral patterns, we often need to understand where they stemmed from to begin with.

 By identifying causal factors, we can undo a lot of damage, and move forward with a lot more self-confidence and grace.

 Depending on where you look or who you ask, you’ll get a few different explanations.
 These mostly center around the age at which a man is no longer considered a juvenile.